Steve Smith (cricketer): Ashes in England 2015

 The 2–0 victory against the West Indies gave Australia some momentum into the long-awaited Ashes series in the British Isles.
 While Australia's last Ashes tour was in 2013, the emergence of England's Joe Root and Australia's Steve Smith saw an awaited clash to determine the better batsman in the upcoming series.
 With the Australians in good form and England drawing to New Zealand and West Indies gave Australia some confidence to the countdown to the first Test in Cardiff.
 Smith started positively in his first-class match with a century against Kent in Canterbury.
 He was rested for the second first-class match and in the first Test match in Cardiff, Smith made 33 in both innings as England took a 1–0 lead in the series.

-In the second Test in Lord's, Smith produced 215 runs in his first innings, his highest Test score and became the first Australian to score a double-ton at Lord's since the Second World War.
-His double century also made Smith pass 3000 Test runs, the third-youngest Australia to reach the feat.
+In the second Test at Lord's, Smith produced 215 runs in his first innings, his highest Test score and became the first Australian to score a double-ton at Lord's since World War II.
+His double century also saw Smith pass 3000 Test runs, the third-youngest Australia to reach the feat.
 In his second innings he made 58 runs before Australia levelled the series in a 405 run rout.

-In the third Test in Edgbaston, Smith made 7 and 8 runs, respectively, both dismissed by Steven Finn, but Smith's low scores saw England take a 2–1 lead into the series.
+In the third Test in Edgbaston, Smith made 7 and 8 runs, respectively, both dismissed by Steven Finn, as England take a 2–1 lead into the series.
 In the fourth Test in Trent Bridge, Australia needed a win to draw the series.
 With overcast conditions and a green top, Alastair Cook won the toss and elected to field.
-In the first innings, Smith was dismissed again cheaply by Stuart Broad with a score of 6, as Australia capitulated in the first session of a total 60 runs from 18.3 overs—is the quickest—in terms of balls faced—a team has been bowled out in the first innings of a Test match.
+In the first innings, Smith was dismissed again cheaply by Stuart Broad with a score of 6, as Australia capitulated in the first session of a total 60 runs from 18.3 overs.
+It was the quickest—in terms of balls faced—a team has been bowled out in the first innings of a Test match.
 In the second innings, Smith was again caught by Ben Stokes in the slips from Stuart Broad with a meagre score of 5.
 England within three days regained the Ashes and took an unassailable 3–1 lead and critics began to question Smith's performances in seaming conditions.
 Into the fifth and final Test match back at The Oval, Smith made his second century in the series registering 143 runs off 252 balls before being bowled by Finn.
 Australia later defeated England by an innings and 46 runs.
-However, England regained the Ashes 3–2 after winning in Nottingham in early August and later saw the Test retirements of Australia's senior players: Michael Clarke, Chris Rogers and later Shane Watson, Ryan Harris and Brad Haddin.
+England had regained the Ashes 3–2 which saw the Test retirements of Australia's senior players: Michael Clarke, Chris Rogers and later Shane Watson, Ryan Harris and Brad Haddin.
 Overall, Smith made 508 runs at an average of 56.44, the most runs scored in the series.